 However, the most generally useful objectclass for common or garden variety directories is inetorgperson since it has a BIG hierarchy with lots of attributes (follow its SUPerior hierarchy links).
 If we are missing something - we can add it later and Step 4 does exactly that.
 The decision is made; the case is closed for now.

-This is a sample slapd.conf that will let us get started using the Oracle Berkeley DataBase (BDB) backend (the OpenLDAP preferred and currently recommended database):
+This is a sample slapd.conf that will let us get started using the Oracle Berkeley DataBase (BDB) backend (the OpenLDAP historically recommended database - it's currently mdb):

 # ###### SAMPLE 1 - SIMPLE DIRECTORY ############ # # NOTES: inetorgperson picks up attributes and objectclasses # from all three schemas # # NB: RH Linux schemas in /etc/openldap # include /usr/local/etc/openldap/schema/core.schema include /usr/local/etc/openldap/schema/cosine.schema include /usr/local/etc/openldap/schema/inetorgperson.schema # NO SECURITY - no access clause # defaults to anonymous access for read # only rootdn can write # NO REFERRALS # DON'T bother with ARGS file unless you feel strongly # slapd scripts stop scripts need this to work pidfile /var/run/slapd.pid # enable a lot of logging - we might need it # but generates huge logs loglevel -1 # MODULELOAD definitions # not required (comment out) before version 2.3 moduleload back_bdb.la # NO TLS-enabled connections # backend definition not required ####################################################################### # bdb database definitions # # replace example and com below with a suitable domain # # If you don't have a domain you can leave it since example.com # is reserved for experimentation or change them to my and inc # ####################################################################### database bdb suffix "dc=example, dc=com" # root or superuser rootdn "cn=jimbob, dc=example, dc=com" rootpw dirtysecret # The database directory MUST exist prior to running slapd AND # change path as necessary directory /var/db/openldap/example-com # Indices to maintain for this directory # unique id so equality match only index uid eq # allows general searching on commonname, givenname and email index cn,gn,mail eq,sub # allows multiple variants on surname searching index sn eq,sub # sub above includes subintial,subany,subfinal # optimise department searches index ou eq # if searches will include objectClass uncomment following # index objectClass eq # shows use of default index parameter index default eq,sub # indices missing - uses default eq,sub index telephonenumber # other database parameters # read more in slapd.conf reference section cachesize 10000 checkpoint 128 15